ZHR-SCU-Carter/E_SMR-E_prec-Eco-hydrology/README.md

                 Step 4: Evaluate the impacts of E_SMR, E_prec, and near-surface air temperature (airT) on the start of season (SOS) using the nonlinear mixed-effects model, and quantify their relative contributions.

+                Step 5: Quantification of active layer thickness and its influence on soil moisture dynamics.

                        We uploaded a Demon.mat database to test the usability of the code